10 Venomous Thai Snakes From Rare To Famous

 © Wikimedia Commons User: Danny S. – CC BY-SA 3.0

-There are 15 spitting cobra species, and this is the Thailand version, except for the equatorial spitting cobra which lives in the far south.
-This venom sprayer inhabits almost all of Thailand, including Bangkok and Chiang Mai, but particularly Kanchanaburi to the west.
-Compared to African spitting cobras, they’re less nimble with their spraying, with an average distance of 1 metre versus up to 3 metres for the black-necked spitting cobra (7 metres rumoured).
-But this snake can’t be underestimated: their aim is laser accurate, due to a well-honed recognition for the human face.
+This nightmarish venom sprayer inhabits almost all of Thailand, including Bangkok and Chiang Mai, but particularly Kanchanaburi to the west.
+Compared to African spitting cobras, they’re less nimble with their spraying, with an average distance of 1 metre versus up to 3 metres for the black-necked spitting cobra (with 7 metres rumoured).
+But this snake cannot be underestimated: their aim is laser accurate, due to a well-honed recognition for the human face.

 8 Banded krait